amordahl/satune/experiments/tools/README.md

 # Configuration Options

-- `satune.jar` created using Ecilpse IDE with the "Export Executable JAR" menu option which include all the dependencies in the jar.
+- `satune.jar` created using Ecilpse IDE with the "Export>Java>Runnable JAR File" menu option which include all the dependencies in the jar.

 ```shell
 (base) ugurko@redacted tools % java -jar satune.jar -h